 Priority Mail Express is only slightly higher for local deliveries at $28.35.
-Deliveries to Zone 9 now costs $101.95.
+Deliveries to Zone 9 now cost $101.95.

 Priority Mail for local deliveries at 5 lbs is $10.60, and $47.95 for delivery to Hawaii and Alaska.

 Can we save even more money with Easyship?
 Let’s hop over to our free shipping rate calculator and see what we find.
-Below are prices for local deliveries on a 5 lb box.
+Below price for local deliveries on a 5 lb box.

 Turns out, we save about $3 on Priority Mail with Easyship, and about $4 on Priority Mail Express rates.
 This is because Easyship is a direct partner of USPS, and gets business rates that aren't available otherwise.

 But what if we want to ship to faraway areas instead of locally?
 Here’s the Easyship rates for sending our 5 lb package from New York to Hawaii.